Tampa Criminal Health Care Fraud Attorney

 At the law offices of the All Family Law Group, P.A. we understand the serious consequences that you are facing and we hope you do as well.
 As such, we urge you to contact our law offices as soon as you are charged with the crime of health care fraud – the earlier you start working with an attorney and building your defense, the better chances you have of securing the best possible outcome for your case.

 We have been representing those charged with crimes for over two decades and we know what we are up against when it comes to aggressive prosecutors and a less-than-perfect court system.
 For legal representation you can count on, contact our law firm to speak with an experienced, dedicated Tampa criminal defense lawyer.
 Call us at 813-672-1900 or email us to schedule your initial free consultation to discuss your options.
-We will get back with you immediately!
+We will get back with you at our earliest opportunity!

 If you have an emergency after hours call us at (813) 551-3903.